Prevention is most of the solution.

 If they are not already aware, mention to the customer that you have a flat rate so they don’t feel the meter is running while you’re working on the problem.
 Tell them you charge a flat rate so you can be thorough and check everything carefully.

 If you just can’t get it done, you can say you ran into some complications, go back and do some more research, get a night’s sleep and try again the next day.
-Most people are nice and understanding, and will be patient.
-Remember, the worst that could happen is you don’t get repeat business from the customer.
+Most people are nice and understanding and will be patient.
+Remember, the worst that could happen if you don’t get repeat business from the customer.

 At the end of the day, you probably know more than you think after all your training, and can probably solve the problem in a reasonable amount of time.